mshafat/allthrusmartphone.xyz/content/blog/reviews/matt_bacak_secret_email_system_review.md

 Matt explained by saying they would buy it anyway... if it is not from you...then it will be someone else... so whyn't just make the sale yourself?

 He shared Diderot Effect in this section.
 French philosopher Danis Diderot lived his entire life into poverty.
-At the time of his daugher's marriage he needed money to pay the dowry.
+At the time of his daughter's marriage he needed money to pay the dowry.
 When the Empress of Russia, Catherine the Great, heard of Diderot’s financial troubles she offered to buy his library from him for £1000 GBP, which is approximately $63,000 USD in 2024.
 All of a sudden, Diderot had money to spare.
 But the spare money made Diderot spend for things that he didn't need.
 We see Diderot Effect pretty common in our daily lives.
-If are planning for a vacation, we buy clothes for the that, but new clothes encourages us to buy new matching shoes, matching luggages etc. So this is the reason people will buy different offers from you...
+If we are planning for a vacation, we buy clothes for the that, but new clothes encourages us to buy new matching shoes, matching luggages etc. So this is the reason people will buy different offers from you...

 ## How to 10x Your Profit